simplesalt/main-9bc77/content/posts/cis2_4.md

 ---
 title: CIS 2.4 - Discovery
 excerpt: >-
   The biggest risk from software is vulnerabilities and packaged malware.
-The best way to start addressing that is to know what software is out there.
+The best way to start addressing that is to know what software is out there
 date: '2021-11-22'
 seo:
   title: CIS 2.4 - Discovery